 Project summary

 The bacteria living in our gut play an important role in our health, and could have a hand in the development of type 2 diabetes.
-Professor Dumas will study the gut bacteria of people who are at high risk of type 2 diabetes to discover which species of bacteria could be involved in either increase or reduce the risk of type 2 diabetes.
+Professor Dumas will study the gut bacteria of people who are at high risk of type 2 diabetes to discover which species of bacteria could be involved in either increasing or reducing the risk of type 2 diabetes.
 This could help scientists to develop new treatments that change the makeup of our gut bacteria and help to prevent type 2 diabetes.

 Background to research

-It’s possible to change the makeup of your gut bacteria, and scientists think that this could give us a way to tackle a root cause of type 2 diabetes.
-But to work out which parts of the gut microbiome future treatments would need to act on to help prevent type 2 diabetes, we need to understand more about how the microbiome is linked to the condition in the first place.
+It’s possible to change the makeup of your gut bacteria.
+So, scientists think that this could give us a way to tackle a root cause of type 2 diabetes.
+But to work out which parts of the gut microbiome future treatments would need to act on to help prevent type 2 diabetes, we need to understand more about how the microbiome is linked to the condition in the first place.Â

 Research aims